Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Lattice simulations

-We simulate this setup using a Fourier pseudospectral lattice code with an eighth-order symplectic time-stepping scheme---see Refs.~\cite{Jenkins:2023eez,Jenkins:2023npg} for details, including numerical convergence tests.
-We use a $1024\times1024$ periodic square lattice with spacing $\updelta x=0.190\,\xi$ and timestep $\updelta t=0.0362\,\hbar/(m_\phi^{}c_\phi^2)$; this allows a gap of $\approx42.5\,\xi$ between the walls of the box trap and each end of the lattice, which is large enough that the system is completely insensitive to the periodicity.
-We run each simulation up to a maximum time of $t=1180\,\hbar/(m_\phi^{}c_\phi^2)$, which is roughly double the sound-crossing time across the condensate.
+We simulate this setup using a Fourier pseudospectral lattice code with an eighth-order symplectic time-stepping scheme---see Refs.~\cite{Jenkins:2023eez,Jenkins:2023npg} for details.
+We use a $1024\times1024$ periodic square lattice with spacing $\updelta x=0.190\,\xi$ and timestep $\updelta t=0.0362\,\hbar/(m_\phi^{}c_\phi^2)$; this allows a gap of $\approx42.5\,\xi$ between the box trap walls and each end of the lattice, which is large enough that the system is insensitive to the periodicity.
+We run each simulation up to time $t=1180\,\hbar/(m_\phi^{}c_\phi^2)$, which is roughly double the sound-crossing time across the condensate.